awsdocs/amazon-transcribe-developer-guide/doc_source/custom-language-models.md

-# Improving domain\-specific transcription accuracy with custom language models<a name="custom-language-models"></a>
+# Improving transcription accuracy with custom language models<a name="custom-language-models"></a>

 Use *custom language models* to train and develop language models that are domain\-specific\.
 For example, you can use custom language models to improve transcription performance for domains such as legal, hospitality, finance, and insurance\.
 Although the general model provided by Amazon Transcribe works well in most instances, custom language models might produce even more accurate results\.

-To train a custom language model, you must upload text data from your specific use case to Amazon Simple Storage Service \(Amazon S3\), provide Amazon Transcribe with permission to access that data, and choose a *base model*\.
+To train a custom language model, you must upload text data from your specific use case to Amazon Simple Storage Service \(Amazon S3\), provide Amazon Transcribe with permission to access the data, and choose a *base model*\.
 A base model is a general speech recognition model, which you customize with your text data\.

 Custom language models use your text data to improve transcription accuracy for your use case\.
 Your text data can include domain\-specific text or audio transcripts\.
 Domain\-specific text data includes website content, instruction manuals, and technical documentation\.
 Audio transcript data consists of ground\-truth audio transcripts\.
 Ground\-truth audio transcripts have been processed with very high accuracy and are the ideal representation of the source audio\.

+**Note**
+Custom language models are not available with all Amazon Transcribe\-supported languages; see [Supported languages and language\-specific features](how-it-works.md#table-language-matrix)\.

-You must provide text data that represents the audio that you want to transcribe\.
-The domain\-specific data that you provide must be related to your use case, and the audio transcript data that you provide should be similar to the audio that you want to transcribe\.
+You must provide text data that represents the audio you want to transcribe\.
+The domain\-specific data you provide must be related to your use case, and the audio transcript data you provide should be similar to the audio you want to transcribe\.
 Any potential improvement in transcription accuracy depends on how closely your text data represents your audio and how much text data you provide\.
 The quality of your text data is much more important than its quantity in creating custom language models that generate accurate transcriptions\.

-You upload your text data to Amazon Simple Storage Service \(Amazon S3\) and then give Amazon Transcribe access to the S3 buckets that contain that data\.
+You upload your text data to Amazon Simple Storage Service \(Amazon S3\) and then give Amazon Transcribe access to the S3 buckets that contain the data\.
 After uploading your data to Amazon S3, you choose a *base model*\.
 A base model is a general speech recognition model that you customize with your text data\.

-There are two ways that you can upload your text data to create a custom language model:
+There are two ways you can upload your text data to create a custom language model:

 1. Upload your text as *training data*\.
 You use training data to train your custom language model for your specific use case\.